slaughterj/CppMemoryManager/README.md

 ```

 It's that simple.
 When the memory manager is linked in or the header file is included anywhere in your C++ source, the
-default OS provided new and delete implementations are replaced by the one from this.
+default OS-provided new and delete implementations are replaced by the one from this.